podgorskiy/ShaderBoiler/README.md

 This is an early alpha version of the library, and it has a lot of limitations (which will be solved soon hopefully), such as:

-- No matrixes
+- No matrixes (should be fixed soon)
-- No user defined functions
+- No user defined functions.
+All functions get inlined
-- No interfaces blocks
+- No interfaces blocks.
-- No conditionals
+- No conditionals.
-- No loop controls
+- No loop controls.
+All loops will be unrolled.

 ## Perspectives